winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

     return jinja(request, name="profile.html", user=user)
 ```

+Passing only the data that templates actually need reduces memory usage and improves performance.
+It also helps with security by avoiding accidental exposure of sensitive information.

 ## What's Coming Next

 In our next post, we'll explore styling with Tailwind CSS, covering: